jbavari/jbavari.github.io/source/_posts/2014-05-16-kcdc-javascript-build-system-showdown.markdown

 There is a Gruntfile.js that contains tasks that I talked about in the presentation.
 There is also a gulpfile.js that does the same tasks as the Gruntfile.
 It will show you the differences between the two systems.

-The slides are found [here](http://jbavari.github.io/JavascriptBuildSystemShowdown/#/)
+The slides are found [here](http://jbavari.github.io/JavascriptBuildSystemShowdown/#/), and the repo for the files [here](https://github.com/jbavari/JavascriptBuildSystemShowdown)

 Enjoy!